-In addition to our GAAP financial information, we review several operating and financial metrics, including the following key metrics to evaluate our business, measure our performance, identify trends affecting our business, formulate business plans and make strategic decisions.
+In addition to our financial information that is presented in accordance with the generally accepted accounting principles in the United States ("U.S. GAAP"), we review several operating and financial metrics, including the following key metrics to evaluate our business, measure our performance, identify trends affecting our business, formulate business plans and make strategic decisions.

+Dec December 31,

+2022 2021

-December 31, 2021 2020 2019 Number of locations (at period end) 23,831 18,539 13,084 Dollar-based net retention rate 103 % 102 % 97 % Dollar-based gross retention rate 94 % 91 % 93 %
+Number of locations (at period end) 27,193 23,831

+Dollar-based net retention rate 99 % 103 %

+Dollar-based gross retention rate 94 % 94 %